Angelo da Clareno: Life

 Celestine absolved them of their vows of obedience to their Franciscan superiors, and constituted them as a separate group of Poor Hermits who could live at the monasteries of the Celestines.
 He appointed Peter of Macerata as superior under the name of Brother Liberato.
 Celestine also named Cardinal Napoleone Orsini protector.
 Celestine was 79 when he became pope, and having little experience, proved relatively ineffectual, and resigned within six months.
 His immediate successors were less favorably disposed towards the new order.
 Upon the death of Liberato in 1307, Angelo became superior.

 In 1311, he came to Avignon to answer a charge of heresy that had been brought against him.
 He was finally acquitted after a tedious and searching examination.
-Angelo left Avignon, at the end of 1312, to go to Majorca, where he stayed almost two months, with the Prince Philip, son of James I of Majorca.
+Angelo left Avignon, at the end of 1312, to go to Majorca, where he stayed for almost two months, with the Prince Philip, son of James I of Majorca.
 He returned to Avignon in the spring of 1313, but faced with the hostility of the Franciscans of Tuscany, took refuge in Sicily, under the protection of Federico III of Aragon.

 In 1317, Pope John XXII, in the bull Sancta Romana Ecclesia abolished all the dissident Franciscan groups.
 Angelo was then forced to join the congregation of Celestines, but the procurator of the Celestines refused to allow him to stay at the Celestine monasteries: he was instead welcomed by the Benedictine abbot Bartolomeo at the Sacro Speco di Subiaco.
 From there he sends circular letters to his friars who live in hermitages or scattered in convents.

 In 1334, John XXII ordered the guardian of the convent of Ara Coeli in Rome to take possession of the person of Angelo.
 But Abbot Bartholomew refused to hand him over.
 Angelo was able to move from Subiaco, heading towards the Kingdom of Naples, where the presence of Philip of Majorca and Provencal and Catalan Spirituals at the court of Queen Sancia guaranteed continuous assistance.

 Angelo was highly esteemed by the Augustinian Hermits, with whom he was on friendly terms, especially with Gentile da Foligno, socius of the prior general of the order, and Simone da Cassia, an ascetic writer of great repute.
 He corresponded with both, and, after the death of Angelo, Simone bitterly lamented the loss of a friend and spiritual adviser.
 It is likely that the Fraticelli whom Simone afterwards successfully defended against the Dominicans in the civil courts at Florence (c.
 1355), where he was then preaching, were adherents of Clareno.